When its been a long time since I’ve spoken to a friend, I tend to forget just how good of a friend they are.

 A FRIEND NAMED JESUS

-When I mentioned at the beginning about the friend that I hadn’t done a good job keeping in touch with, I was referring to Jesus.
+When I mentioned about the friend that I hadn’t done a good job keeping in touch with, I was referring to Jesus.

 I’ve actually done a fantastic job of keeping Him on the fringe of my life over the last few years and justified the behavior with petty excuses.